bsmith89/blog/content/Education/python-lesson-balance.md

 Overall, I think this lesson hits a superior balance between motivation and basics, while also improve the structure and refining the details.
 I have to applaud everyone who's contributed to its development.
-I've now taught from this lesson once, and co-instructed a workshop which used the first half of it.
+I've now taught from this lesson once, and co-instructed a workshop that used the first half of it.
 The quality of lesson design was apparent both times.

 ## Continual improvement ##

 That's not to say, however, that it cannot be improved.
-[One discussion][gapminder-113] which has happened in a limited form on the Github repository comes back to this same question of balance, with a proposal to delay the data analysis motivating example, further front-loading the basics.
+[One discussion][gapminder-113] that has happened in a limited form on the Github repository comes back to this same question of balance, with a proposal to delay the data analysis motivating example, further front-loading the basics.